PubohH/2025-Summer-Erdos-Elo-Project/README.md

 </div>

 Elo predictions tend to be normally distributed around 0.5, yet it is not uncommon for actual frame win rates to be close to 0\% or 100\% on days when one player significantly outperforms the other.
 This is a common issue in sports prediction: despite players having similar skill levels, one may dominate on a given day, and our current models fail to capture this behavior.

+## Predicting Match Result

+Using the same data set (i.e., last 300 tournaments) and the most recent 20% as testing set, we also ran different models to see how well they predict match outcome (either player1 wins or player1 loses).
+Since this is a classification problem, the metric we used is simply accuracy, the ratio of correct predictions among all predictions.